alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

   `match` arm and every Case of a `choice` with a tick or a cross.
 Turning the setting off again stops the counting and the marks.
 The output channel writes a second line per cycle with the two percentages.
+- A test written `across` a List of rows is listed once per row, under a node named by the template, and each row's item shows the name that row renders.
+  ▶ beside the template runs every row; ▶ beside one row runs only it.
+- A test whose snapshot has never been recorded gets an **Accept snapshot** lens after its first run.
+Pressing it writes the recorded value into the source as an ordinary edit — the file becomes dirty rather than changing under the buffer, and one undo takes it back.
+A `matches snapshot from "…"` writes a `__snapshots__` file beside the source instead, and the lens goes once there is nothing left to accept.
 - `Essence: Restart Language Server` empties the tree and fills it in again.

 ## Packaging